blueblazeassociates/WordPress/README.md

 In other words, look at the first 3 components of this projects version number to determine what version of WordPress is being used.

-It seems that it safe to do this because the WordPress project has only ever used a maximum of 3 versioning components (*.*.*).
+It seems safe to do this because the WordPress project has only ever used a maximum of 3 versioning components (*.*.*).